 Beyond the fun facts we learned, I am continually amazed at the human element of growing the plums and that family cooperative farms are the staple of the industry.
 The brands you know and love are cooperatives made up of family farms dotting the San Juaquin and Sacramento Valley.
 They love what they do, and strive to make the most of what technology has to offer them.
 Marrying a farmer who studied crop and soil science, I found that this translates to all areas of agriculture, where he focused on dry field crops like wheat, to what I saw in Napa in the orchards of the California plum growers.
 Technology rules the day, and they strive to utilize the most up to date technologies to regulate and optimize their crops.
 From drip irrigation, that was a vast departure from previous flood irrigation methods, not only gave the orchards a more consistent moisture level, it was more efficient and water conscious!
 Smartphones are a staple in agriculture now, so not only can the growers monitor weather patterns, but utilizing apps with satellite technology to pin point where they need to focus their energy and strategize their efforts for maximum growth efficiency.

-All of this effort leads to a superior product by the time it’s grown, harvested, dried, and sent to your store shelves.
+All of this effort leads to a superior product by the time it’s grown, harvested, dried, and sent to your store shelves so you can make this skillet snack cake.

 And when you finally get to consume your prunes, you can know that there are hardworking American families behind it.